riskframe/ai-rmm/framework/manage-4.1.md

 ### Manage 4.1.1.
 Establish a Post-Deployment Monitoring Plan.

+Establishing a post-deployment monitoring plan is crucial for ensuring the ongoing performance and effectiveness of AI systems.
+This plan should encompass various mechanisms for capturing and evaluating input from users and other relevant AI actors, including feedback loops, data analytics, and regular performance assessments.
+Additionally, it should outline procedures for handling appeals and overrides, managing incidents, facilitating recovery efforts, and overseeing changes to the system.
+By implementing a comprehensive monitoring plan, organizations can proactively identify and address potential issues, maintain user satisfaction, and uphold the reliability of their AI deployments.

+Continuously assessing the performance, effectiveness, and trustworthiness of the AI system requires developing a comprehensive post-deployment monitoring plan.
+This plan entails defining the metrics to monitor, determining the frequency of monitoring, and assigning responsibilities for data collection and analysis.
+It's essential to maintain regular reviews and updates to the monitoring plan to ensure its alignment with evolving requirements, technological advancements, and emerging risks.

 #### Sub Practices

 1. Develop a comprehensive post-deployment monitoring plan for the AI system to continuously assess its performance, effectiveness, and trustworthiness.